SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 thumbnail = "thumbnail.png"
 +++

 Over the summer, for 12 weeks, I worked on rewriting Bustle in Rust and GTK 4 as part of the Google Summer of Code (GSoC) 2023 program.
-This post is an overview of the work done and the future plans for the project.
+This post is an overview of the work done and the future plans for the project.<!-- more -->

 ## About Bustle